ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 To play a card, you must meet it's ideal devotion requirement and pay it's costs.

 When you play a card or ability, it goes to the horizon zone, and the player who did not play the card becomes the active player, who may then take an action or pass.
 Any new cards/effects put into the horizon zone are placed above other cards/abilities already there.
-Once any player passes after doing nothing or only taking actions at infinite speed, all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom
+Once any player passes after doing nothing or only taking actions at infinite speed (such as channeling cards), all cards in the horizon zone (unresolved cards) are resolved in order of top to bottom

 When a card is played, it goes to the horizon.
 When it resolves, it goes to battlefield if it is a unit or item, the discard pile if it is a spell, and the location zone if it is a location.
 When a card in battlefield or horizon is destroyed (such as by having no more health left), it is put into the discard pile.
 Damage only occurs to cards in the battlefield and horizon.